AlexBug1982/portfolio/index.md

 ### Memorado - Brain Training App

-Memorado was successful brain training app, in which users could train their brain memory, reaction and concetration functions.
+Memorado was successful brain training app, in which users could train their brain memory, reaction and concentration functions.
 Memorado was rebranded into [Geist](https://apps.apple.com/de/app/geist-memorado-gehirntraining/id897062509) recently

 #### Web games

-Memorado started as a webbased product for users interested in brain traing.
+Memorado started as a web-based product for users interested in brain training.
-I joined as a Games Developer to devolop more ActionScript 3 games.
+I joined as a Games Developer to develop more ActionScript 3 games.
 On a weekly to bi-weekly basis be launched new games to keep users engaged and to increase the portfolio.
 This turned out be out very successful which lead to the start of the mobile apps.

 *Web header from Landing page*<br/>